Can I install solar panels myself?

 2. Inexperienced handling can damage solar panels

-3. Working at heights and roofs is not a DIY job
+3. Working at heights and roofs is not a job you should do yourself

 You are risking physical injury via heights and live electricity.
-The physical dangers aren’t limited to the installation itself.
-If any issues arise throughout the system’s lifespan, it will be up to you to return to the roof and solve the problem.
-Worse yet, your rooftop system may catch fire if the wiring isn’t correctly connected.
+Furthermore, if any issues arise throughout the system’s lifespan, it will be up to you to return to the roof and solve the problem.

 4. Electrical work by non-professionals is illegal